When do you expect cable cars to be running on High Street?

 What about the Wellington Cable Car?

 Of course, Wellington has its wonderful historic cable car service.
 But this is a funicular system: two cars each permanently attached to the ends of a cable, one counterbalancing the other.
 The cars move when the cable moves, and stop when it stops.
-There are a few other funicular cable cars around the world.
-The unique aspect of the San Francisco and Dunedin systems is the operation of a continuously moving endless wire rope, running in an under-street channel, which the cars grip, and release, in order to move forward, and to stop.
+There are a few other funicular cable cars around the world, typically climbing very steep slopes on "private" tracks.
+The unique aspect of the San Francisco and Dunedin street-running systems is the operation of a continuously moving endless wire rope, running in an under-street channel, which the cars grip, and release, in order to move forward, and to stop.
 Sometimes this is referred to as the “Hallidie system”, after Californian (and native Scotsman) Andrew Hallidie, the inventor.